The Universal Dog Signal That You’re Never Leaving the Park

-When dogs want to play, they let others know with play signals, like a play bow, which they use to get play started and to keep it going.
+When dogs want to play, they let others know with play signals, like a play-bow, which they use to initiate play with other dogs — and to keep it going.
 These signals can mean different things, but the message always aims to keep play safe by telling other dogs that their intentions are playful.
 A play signal tells another dog, “I want to play.”
-If you want to build a stronger bond with your pup, consider communicating in ways that naturally make sense to them: a play bow.
+If you want to build a stronger bond with your pup, consider communicating in ways that naturally make sense to them, such as a play-bow.

 Science of Play Signals

-A dog play bow is a play signal that dogs use to initiate play with other dogs and signal to others that their intentions are playful.
-Play bows communicate that even if the behavior to follow is rough or borrowed from other contexts such as fighting or predation and involves biting, chasing, shaking, or slamming into one another, it is playful in nature.
+A dog play-bow is a play signal that dogs use to initiate play with other dogs and signal to others that their intentions are playful.
+Play-bows communicate that even if the behavior to follow is rough or learned from other instincts — such as fighting or predation — and involves biting, chasing, shaking, or slamming into one another, it is playful in nature.
 There is no intent to cause harm.
 Using play signals to communicate makes it less likely that a dog’s actions will be misinterpreted, which can cause play to escalate into aggression.

 So, how does all this research and insight play out (no pun intended) in real life?
-Though the play bow is a universal invitation to play among dogs, people can do it, too.
+Though the play-bow is a universal invitation to play among dogs, people can do it, too.
 A pet parent can imitate this action by getting down on all fours, putting both elbows on the ground, and leaving your butt in the air.
-Dogs usually perform play bows in a springy, fast motion with a bounciness to it.
-If you want your play bow to be as well-received as possible, try to mimic that springiness rather than calmly moving into the posture like you are doing flow yoga.
+Dogs usually perform play-bows in a springy, fast motion with a bounciness to it.
+If you want your play-bow to be as well-received as possible, try to mimic that springiness versus calmly moving into the posture like you are doing flow yoga.

 Bonds Grow During Play

-Performing play bow makes dogs happy because there is no confusion—they already know what it means.
+Performing a play-bow makes dogs happy because there is no confusion — they already know what it means.
 Here are some other ways that play signals can increase the bond with your dog.

 Play develops trust and increases the degree and amount of attention your dog will pay to you.
-(Particularly if you let your dog occasionally win, including when playing tug.)
+This is especially true if you let your dog occasionally win, even when playing tug.
 They call it “play” because it’s not goal-oriented.
-Try not to focus on winning ribbons or breaking records—in that case, it’s more like work, and the positive aspects disappear.
+Try not to focus on winning ribbons or breaking records — in that case, it’s more like work, and the positive aspects disappear.

 Dogs who frequently play rough-and-tumble games with their humans have fewer problems with separation anxiety and are more self-confident.
 Not only that, but they score higher in “obedient attentiveness” after play sessions than before the sessions, according to researchers Nicola Rooney and John Bradshaw, which suggests that training after play can be highly effective.